-STEP offers a dedicated space for young black students, who are typically underrepresented at Durham University, to explore not only their own potential but all that Durham has to offer as a potential university destination.
+STEP offers a dedicated space for young Black-heritage students, to explore not only their own potential but all that Durham has to offer as a potential university destination.
 We welcome applications from Year 12 Black-heritage students, who attend UK State Schools.

 STEP consists of a summer residential, along with online information and guidance through Year 12 and 13.
 If you successfully gain a place on STEP, you will have the opportunity to:

 Need more info on what you can choose to study?
 You can find out information on what subjects are on offer in 2023, and any requirements needed for them, by clicking here.

 Want to find out more about the STEP programme?
 You can read our STEP Brochure 2023 here, and you can talk to the STEP Team at one of our events.
 Find out what events we are hosting, click here.

 STEP will open for applications on 6th February 2023 for current Year 12 students.
 For more updates, register your interest here.

 Students undertaking lab work as part of a biosciences academic taster session.

 A student enjoying the psychology academic taster session.